bzollern/bzollern.github.io/_posts/2025-01-22-2025-MIT-Mystery-Hunt.md

 </details>

 The third lesson is that red + bird = cardinal in basically everyone's mind.
+At least four times I can recall from that weekend.

-Which means it's time to confuse literally everyone by suiting at hunt next year. :>
+And since ANE scheduled on top of Mystery Hunt again, it's time to confuse literally everyone by suiting at hunt next year. :>

 ---